travelleyj/PFD-Experience-Blog/README.md

 I am both worried and excited about this project.
 I am worried about the challenges that we will face, but I am also excited about the opportunity to make a real difference in the lives of the elderly who are not able to read or write.

 I am confident that we can overcome the challenges that we face and develop a successful solution.
 I am looking forward to working with my team members to make this project a success.

+## Week 3 (04/11/2023)
+[Group]
+- Progress:
+- &nbsp;Target audience: Elderly who are illiterate
+- &nbsp;OCBC Features: 2nd party guarantor (Main Focus)
+- SQL Database has been created

+[Person]
+- What went right: We have created the basic outframe for the website which consist of the front-end design, database, as well as the back-end models.
+- What went wrong: We need to be more focused and have increased efficiency for our project development
+- What could have been done better: We could have better communication with one another, for example, update each other more frequently to keep one another on track and updated.
+- My feelings: Hopeful, stress, nervous

+[Reflection]

+Reflecting on our project aimed at assisting illiterate elderly individuals, we've made significant strides, notably in developing a functional SQL database and outlining our website's basic framework.
+However, challenges in maintaining focus and project efficiency have surfaced, underscoring the need for better communication and structured management.
+Personally, I find myself oscillating between hopefulness over our progress and a mix of stress and nervousness due to the obstacles encountered and the gravity of our mission.
+As we proceed, enhancing team communication and focusing on efficient management are imperative, ensuring we remain aligned with our goal of creating an accessible, user-friendly platform for our target audience.